 The Property Panel gives you the ability to change the properties of anything you can select from the canvas and timeline area of your project.
 The property panel contextually changes the options available based on what is selected (selecting a clip, audio, an image/icon/shape/text overlay).

-Replace the media of a clip, overlay, with another clip using this feature.
+Replace the media of a clip, overlay, or Sequence with another clip using this feature.
 The Typito ‘Replace’ option will open up from the media shelf, from where you can choose appropriate footage to replace the current one.

 Shapes are graphic overlays that you can add to enhance your videos.